adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 import IpDetector from "@adaptivestone/framework/services/http/middleware/IpDetecor.js";
 ```

-This middleware will detect client IP.
-In works well with different proxy (AWS ELB, Nginx, etc) and detect real client ip.
+This middleware will detect the client's IP.
+It works well with different proxies (AWS ELB, Nginx, etc.) and detects the real client IP.

 :::note
-If request ip from trustedProxy (trusted sources) only then module will try to parse IP from provided headers "X-Forwarded-For" and grab client ip from there.
-Otherwise it will be used request ip
+If the request IP is from a `trustedProxy` (trusted source) only, then the module will try to parse the IP from the provided `X-Forwarded-For` header and grab the client IP from there.
+Otherwise, the request IP will be used.
 :::
-This is a code middleware and some other middlewares (like RateLimiter) depends on it
+This is a core middleware, and some other middlewares (like `RateLimiter`) depend on it.

 #### Parameters

-All paramenter goes into config file.
-There are two parameneter there: headers and trustedProxy
+All parameters go into the config file.
+There are two parameters there: `headers` and `trustedProxy`.

-Headers is array of headers to parse ip address.
-By default it 'X-Forwarded-For'
+`headers` is an array of headers to parse the IP address from.
+By default, it is 'X-Forwarded-For'.

-trustedProxy is a ip, CIDR or range of ipv4 and ipv6 that trusted to parse headers
+`trustedProxy` is an IP, CIDR, or range of IPv4 and IPv6 that is trusted to parse headers from.

 ```javascript
   headers: ['X-Forwarded-For'],